replaceitem/carpet-discarpet/README.md

 ## A Carpet extension for scarpet discord functionality

-This mod is still under development.

-Note: I am not planning to actively maintain this, but i'll release some versions sometimes...
-Main reason is i just made this mod for myself and just thought i'd release it if someone needs it.

 Message me on discord if you need help or anything else: `replaceitem#9118`

 ## Setting up